-Performance indicators Result Relevance of indicator Documentation Score Max Min 2.9 Member company includes a gender analysis throughout their continuous monitoring of human rights risks, to foster a better understanding of gendered implications.
+Performance indicators Result Relevance of indicator Documentation Score Max Min 2.9 Member company includes a gender analysis throughout its human rights risk identification, to foster a better understanding of gendered implications.
 Intermediate Investing in gender equality creates a ripple effect of positive societal outcomes.
 Members must apply gender analyses to their supply chain to better address inequalities, violence, and harassment.
 Evidence of use of the gender mapping tools and knowledge of country-specific fact sheets.
 4 6 0

 Comment: OLYMP could show it understands the gender risks for its sourcing countries.
 OLYMP collected gender-related information through its worker sentiment survey as part of the factory audit.
 The worker sentiment survey includes a gender lens on several Codes of Labour Practices (CoLP) and collects data such as verbal abuse, physical and verbal harassment, equal treatment, and grievance mechanisms (by gender).
-In 2022, the member brand collected this data for its four suppliers (India, China, North Macedonia and Türkiye).
 All collected data on gender are included in the country risk assessment as risk factors on gender (male/female), discrimination, and gender-based violence.
+OLYMP has analysed how its business practices could affect gender-related risks at its suppliers.
 The member brand is currently further developing its iMPACT Program with a gender lens.
 The gender lens should be part of each CoLP.